Return to Home Page

 Looking back along ridge from summit of Beinn Dearg Bheag:

-The descent from Beinn Dearg Bheag towards Beinn Dearg Mor was really straight-forward as was the ascent of Beinn Dearg Mor.
+The descent from Beinn Dearg Bheag towards Beinn Dearg Mor was straight-forward as was the ascent of Beinn Dearg Mor.

 Beinn Dearg Mor and Loch Toll an Lochain:

-Beinn Dearg Mor from bealach:
+Beinn Dearg Mor from the bealach:

 Sgurr Ban, Mullach Coire Mhic Fhearchair and Beinn Tarsuinn:

-Approaching summit cairn of Beinn Dearg Mor:
+Approaching the summit cairn of Beinn Dearg Mor:

 Looking down towards Shenavall: